-Figure 4-14 SNMP Host Table Settings Window
+Figure 4-16 SNMP Host Table Settings Window

 Parameter Description Host IPv4 Address Enter the IPv4 address of the SNMP notification host.
 Host IPv6 Address Enter the IPv6 address of the SNMP notification host.
+VRF Name Enter the name of the VRF instance here.
+This name can be up to 12 characters long.
 User-based Security Model Select the security model here.
 Options to choose from are SNMPv1, SNMPv2c, and SNMPv3.
 SNMPv1 - Select to allow the group user to use the SNMPv1 security model.
 SNMPv2c - Select to allow the group user to use the SNMPv2c security model.
 SNMPv3 - Select to allow the group user to use the SNMPv3 security model.
 Security Level When selecting SNMPv3 in the User-based Security Model drop-down list, this option is available.
 NoAuthNoPriv - Specify that there will be no authorization and no encryption of packets sent between the Switch and a remote SNMP manager.
 AuthNoPriv - Specify that authorization will be required, but there will be no encryption of packets sent between the Switch and a remote SNMP manager.
 AuthPriv - Specify that authorization will be required, and that packets sent between the Switch and a remote SNMP manager will be encrypted.
 UDP Port Enter the UDP port number.
 The default trap UDP port number is 162.
 The range of UDP port numbers is from 1 to 65535.
 Some port numbers may conflict with other protocols.
 Community String / SNMPv3 User Name Enter the community string or SNMPv3 user name to be sent with the notification packet.